EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 ## Not Using Transactions
 **Check Id:** None yet, click here to view the issue

-Transaction allow for database operations to be [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)).
-A group of related SQL commands that all have to complete successfully or not at all must be rolled back.
+Transactions allow for database operations to be [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)).
+A group of related SQL commands that all must complete successfully or not at all must be rolled back.

 If you are performing a funds transfer and updating multiple bank account tables with debiting one and crediting the other, they must all complete successfully or there will be an imbalance.